SymfonyCasts/symfony7/sfcasts/migrations.md

 symfony console doctrine:query:sql 'select * from doctrine_migration_versions'
 ```

 Look at that!
-There's our migration class, when it was executed, and how long it took,
+There's our migration class, when it was executed, how long it took,
 and the migration's favorite color!
 Ok, not that last one.

-Does this mean we have a `starship` table?
+Does this mean we have our `starship` table?
 Run another raw SQL query to find out!

 ```terminal
 symfony console doctrine:query:sql 'select * from starship'